Cape Verde entry requirements for Morocco passport holders

 Moroccan passport holders can visit Cape Verde without a visa for up to 90 days.
 This policy is in effect as of 2026, making travel straightforward for tourism or short business trips.
 Just make sure your passport is valid for at least six months from your date of entry.

-Your passport must be valid for at least the length of your stay in Cape Verde.
-Airlines check this at check-in — if your passport expires before you leave, you will be denied boarding.
+Your passport must be valid for at least 6 months beyond your departure date from Cape Verde.
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.

 Required